 - Within the Clinical Performance Measures form (see detailed instructions in Appendix B), outline realistic goals that are responsive to clinical performance and identified needs.
 Goals should be informed by contributing and restricting factors affecting achievement. - 2) Within the Financial Performance Measures form (see detailed instructions in Appendix B), outline realistic goals that are responsive to the organization's financial performance.
-Goals should be informed by contributing and restricting factors affecting achievement.

-- 3) Describe the organization's evaluation process for additional assessment of the health care needs of the target population, including: - a) The frequency and when the last assessment occurred. - b) Community engagement. - c) Assessment tools/methods (e.g., written or verbal patient satisfaction surveys), and analysis, including cultural appropriateness. - d) Dissemination of results to board members, health center staff, community stakeholders, project partners, and patients. - 4) Describe how the organization's certified electronic health record (EHR) system will be used to optimize health information technology to achieve meaningful use and improve quality outcomes.
-If you do not have an EHR system, or have an EHR system that is not yet functional or integrated into proposed sites, you should outline plans for full EHR implementation at all proposed sites (consistent with Form 5B: Service Sites) within one year of receipt of the NoA. - 5) If any additional evaluation activities are planned for the project period, provide a brief description of the additional activities, including data collection tools.
+Goals should be informed by contributing and restricting factors affecting achievement. - 3) Describe the organization's evaluation process for additional assessment of the health care needs of the target population, including: - a) The frequency and when the last assessment occurred. - b) Community engagement. - c) Assessment tools/methods (e.g., written or verbal patient satisfaction surveys) and analysis, including cultural appropriateness. - d) Dissemination of results to board members, health center staff, project partners, and patients. - 4) Describe how the organization's certified electronic health record (EHR) system will be used to optimize health information technology to achieve meaningful use and improve quality outcomes.17'18 If you do not have an EHR system, or have an EHR system that is not yet functional or integrated into proposed sites, outline plans for full EHR implementation at all proposed sites (consistent with Form 5B: Service Sites) within one year of receipt of the NoA.